iorchard/okidoki/deploy_masakari_services_using_helm_chart.rst

 #. confirms VM instances are evacuated well and
 #. finally, it sets the notification state to finished.

-After the failed host is booted, it cannot run VM instance since it's compute service is disabled.
+After the failed host is booted, it cannot run VM instance since its compute service is disabled.
 So do the following manual processes to make the failed host go back to normal compute service.